Wiz1702/Wiz1702/README.md

 #  Hi, I'm **Wisdom Akanwe** (Wiz)
-### *Mathematics & Computer Science @ Kenyon College • Software Engineer • Impact-Driven Builder*
+### *Mathematics & Computer Science @ Kenyon College • Software Engineer • Impact-Driven Builder, Founder*

 ---

 ## 👋 About Me
 I'm a junior at **Kenyon College** studying **Mathematics & Computer Science**, passionate about using technology to create real-world impact.
 I love building tools, systems, and communities that help people — from educational technology to AI solutions to social-good platforms.
+I am also a co-founder to the platform **Pitches**

 ---